 In general, there is no need to prune an aloe plant if all the leaves are green and healthy.
 As the plant matures, older leaves will dry out and die and you can prune them.

 Use sharp and disinfected pruning tools to prune your Aloe.
-You can use hydrogen peroxide to disinfect the tools.
+You can use hydrogen peroxide product to disinfect the tools.
 A pair of scissors, a knife, or gardener’s shears will do the job – just make sure they’re sharp enough.
-Identify dead or shriveled leaves and remove them.
+Identify dead or shriveled aloe leaves and remove them.

 Is Aloe Vera an Indoor or Outdoor Plant?